Sujeeth-07/Live_Object-Detection/README.md

-#Object Detection using YOLOV3.

-This project demonstrates object detection using the YOLOV3 model.
+Child Safety Object Detection

+Overview
+This project uses Flask to implement a real-time object detection system for child safety.
+It captures video from the client's camera, processes the frames using a trained machine learning model, and then detects objects in the video stream (such as people, toys, or other potential safety risks).
+The processed video is streamed back to the client with the detected objects highlighted.

+Technologies Used
+Flask: Web framework to serve the application.
+HTML-CSS-JS: Serves UI and Frontend

 #Installation:

-To run this project,you need to install the following python packages:

-1.pip install numpy

-2.pip install pip install opencv-python
+pip install -r requirements.txt

+requirements.txt

+flask
+opencv-python
+numpy
+Pillow
+gunicorn

 #Dataset